Amir-Mallek/Super-Template-Library/docs/string-theory/aho-corasick.md

 - `LEN` is the maximum total length of strings that will be add to the trie.
 - `K` is the size of the alphabet.
 If it is big and you have memory concerns use a map (or a persistent DS) instead of static array.
 - Make you own struct `node` with its special attributes thats the data in every node.
-- `add_node` should be run to initilize the first node of the trie.
+- `init` should be run to initilize the first node of the trie even if there multiple test cases.
 - `add_string` adds a string to the trie in $O(K \cdot |s|)$.
 - `buil_trie` should be run after adding the strings to build failure links and `go` in $O(LEN \cdot K)$.
 If you use a persistent DS the complexity would be $O(LEN \cdot log(K))$